kddresearch/KDD-Wiki-NextJS/README.md

 # [KDD Research Wiki](https://kdd-wiki-website.azurewebsites.net/)

 This is a wiki for the KDD Research Lab.

+**ONLY ACCESSABLE ON THE K-STATE NETWORK**
+To access the website, you must be signed into the global protect vpn

 ## Getting Started